rmrfslashbin/node-signal-reader/README.md

 * List conversations/contacts
 * Show a full conversation
 * Show full details of a single message
+* List attachments per conversation
+* Copy attachments from a coversation to a target directory

 ## Features
 * Export all data as JSON or friendly/tables